Abdellah-Laassairi/apst1-frozen-lake/README.md

 ```

+The `notebook.ipynb` file contains the steps of our experiments.
 The main script to launc the simulation is :

 ```bash
 python3 main.py